Pujan5/Reinforcement-Learning/README.md

 The DISCOUNT is a measure of how much we want to care about FUTURE reward rather than immediate reward.
 Typically, this value will be fairly high, and is between 0 and 1.
 We want it high because the purpose of Q Learning is indeed to learn a chain of events that ends with a positive outcome, so it's only natural that we put greater importance on long terms gains rather than short term ones.

 The max_future_q is grabbed after we've performed our action already, and then we update our previous values based partially on the next-step's best Q value.
-Over time, once we've reached the objective once, this "reward" value gets slowly back-propagated, one step at a time, per episode
+Over time, once we've reached the objective once, this "reward" value gets slowly back-propagated, one step at a time, per episode.

+The LEARNING_RATE is between 0 and 1, same for discount.
+The EPISODES is how many iterations of the game we'd like to run.